-Total orthotopic artificial heart CARMAT Total orthotopic artificial heart SYNCARDIA Ventricular assis- tance devices THORATEC Ventricular assis- tance devices HEARTWARE Visual of the prosthesis - Corporate information Listed company € 50 million fund raising in April 2016 " Chapter 11 " procedure in 2016 Support of the private equity fund Versa Capital Management in Sep- tember 2016 Acquired by Saint Jude Medical in 2015 for \$ 3.3 billion Acquired by Medtronic in 2016 for \$ 1.0 billion Market access Pending Pivotal study ongoing process Bridge to Transplant approval: October 2004 Study for destination The- rapy: Pending Bridge to Transplant approval: April 2008 Destination Therapy approval: January 2010 Bridge to Transplant approval: November 2012 Study for destination The- rapy: Pending Technology Bioprosthetic artificial heart, biocompatible, autoregulated Artificial heart, with pneumatic technology designed in the 70's (Jarvik 7) Ventricular asistance device, with axial rotary pump Ventricular asistance device, with centrifugal pump Avantages / Drawbacks Biocompatibility of materials used, minimizing the risk of vascular accidents or hemorrhages Self-regulation of the system, according to the patient's physiological needs Operation facilitating the quality of life of the patient Relatively high risks of thrombosis, hemorrhages or infections due to the use of non-biocompatible materials in contact with patients' blood (use of anticoagulants) Product design using pneumatic technology limiting patients' quality of life (size of the device) Risks of thrombosis due to tible materials in contact anticoal Risk of right versions.
-Risk of right versions are discovered by the patient.
-Renal and homedial Complications related to the tractive heart (regurgitation). ant as a temporary solution. to the use of non-biocompawith patients' blood (use of agulants) entricular failure ot adapted to the needs of epatic complications in a materm o the maintenance of the of the aortic valve, ventricythmias,)
+Total orthotopic artificial heart CARMAT Total orthotopic artificial heart SYNCARDIA Ventricular assis- tance devices THORATEC (HeartMate III®) Ventricular assis- tance devices HEARTWARE Visual of the prosthesis Corporate information Listed company € 53 million last fund raising in December 2017 " Chapter 11 " procedure in 2016 Support of the private equity fund Versa Capital Management in Sep- tember 2016 Acquired by Saint Jude Medical in 2015 for \$ 3.3 billion, Saint Jude Medical acquired by Abbott in 2016 for \$25.0 billion Acquired by Medtronic in 2016 for \$ 1.0 billion Market access Pending Pivotal study ongoing process Bridge to Transplant approval: 2004 (USA) and 1999 (CE marking) Study for destination The- rapy: Pending Bridge to Transplant approval: 2017 (USA) Destination Therapy approval: 2015 (CE mar- king) and 2018 (USA) Bridge to Transplant approval: November 2012 Study for destination The- rapy: September 2017 Technology Bioprosthetic artificial heart, biocompatible, autoregulated Artificial heart, with pneumatic technology designed in the 70's (Jarvik 7) Ventricular asistance device, with centrifugal rotary pump Ventricular asistance device, with centrifugal pump Avantages / Drawbacks Biocompatibility of mate- rials used, minimizing the risk of vascular accidents or hemorrhages Self-regulation of the system, according to the patient's physiological needs Operation facilitating the quality of life of the patient Relatively high risks of thrombosis, hemorrhages or infections due to the use of non-biocompatible materials in contact with patients' blood (use of anticoagulants) Product design using pneumatic technology limiting patients' quality of life (size of the device) Risks of thrombosis due t tible materials in contact anticoa Risk of right ve Fixed operating speed, n the patient.
+Renal and h mediu Complications related t native heart (regurgitation ant as a temporary solution. o the use of non-biocompa- with patients' blood (use of agulants) entricular failure ot adapted to the needs of iepatic complications in a im term to the maintenance of the n of the aortic valve, ventri- ythmias,)